 I think that if you are a positivist, you have to be a relativist, yes.
 If you are a relativist, you do not necessarily have to be a positivist, but I think all consistent positivism comes out with a form of relativism.
 Of course, as with any intellectual tradition, you can start to gloss it and turn it into something else, and you can very often turn things into their opposite.
 The way to turn positivism into its opposite is to start off by saying 'Knowledge comes through experience' - and the old hard line scientific positivists would treat experience as being a physiological and psychological process of a kind that could be studied in laboratories, like the psychological study of perception.
 You can then begin to turn it by saying 'All knowledge comes through experience,' but you start treating experience as if it were a sort of revelation of truth, and start saying: 'If you are careful about it and are looking at something in a good light, then you can be absolutely certain of the deliverances of your sense experience, which will give you certain knowledge.'
 And so you start 'absolutising' the given of experience.
 You can then start to smuggle absolutism in by having the given as not being itself a natural process, but a supernatural process.
-Thus you turn into a form of absolutes.
+Thus you turn into a form of absolutism what used to be a down-to-earth, rather sceptical position, with no room for absolutes.